 Longer stays let you get more involved in — and gain greater benefits — from all of these areas.
 For example, if medically assisted detox would be beneficial to you, that may be a prime focus for a week or two.
 During that time, you may not be able to focus your attention fully on behavioral therapy or learning new coping mechanisms because you are working closely with clinical staff to manage physical and mental withdrawal symptoms.

 Individuals who are dealing with a co-occurring diagnosis, such as anxiety, depression or another mental health disorder, may need the extra time in long-term rehab to address both issues thoroughly.
-In fact, inpatient rehab is usually the best option for such individuals, and a large percentage of people with dual diagnoses don’t respond well in outpatient settings if they haven’t been through residential rehab first.
+In fact, inpatient drug rehab is usually the best option for such individuals, and a large percentage of people with dual diagnoses don’t respond well in outpatient settings if they haven’t been through residential rehab first.

 Another benefit to a longer inpatient stay is that it allows you to cement a habit of sobriety.
 It can take around 66 days to form and stick with a positive habit, and sobriety is not an easy habit to create if you’re addicted to drugs or alcohol.
-That’s in contrast to the popular 21 days that people talk about, which isn’t long enough for most people to ensure a habit sticks.
+That’s in contrast to the popular short-term 21 days that people talk about, which isn’t long enough for most people to ensure a habit sticks.
 Long-term rehab lets you set a strong foundation for a sobriety habit in a place where drinking or drug use is not actually an option.
 That makes it more likely you can stick to the habit once you leave the residential setting.

 The Costs of Long-Term Inpatient Rehab